noahlt/dotfiles/README.md

 ### Keyboard customizations:

- 1. switch keyboard layout to Dvorak
+ 1. switch keyboard layout to Noah Dvorak
  2. when holding down the Option modifier, keys on home row insert parentheses and braces.
  3. swap the right Command and Option keys